 The CSF website must have a warning for investors about the

-risks of investing through crowd-sourced funding, as well as copies
+risks of investing this way, as well as copies of the offer

-of the offer documents for each investment, which has important
+documents for each investment, which has important information

 The website must also have an online portal that potential

 investors can use to ask the company and the intermediary questions